What Is Cost Variance? Formula, Types, & Examples

 Cost variance examples

-Let’s say you’re looking to build a garden fence to spruce up your backyard.
+Imagine you need to build a garden fence.
 Your budget is $4,000, and you have 5 days to build it.

 Today is day 4.
-You’ve spent $3,300, but only did 75% of the work — you had to buy a new spade and some screws, and just the trip to the store cost you a few precious hours.
+You’ve spent $3,300, but only did 75% of the work because you had to go to the store to get a new spade and some screws.

-Clearly, everything didn’t go to plan, and you have to check the cost variance to see where your project stands.
-Let’s calculate it:
+Clearly, everything didn’t go according to plan, and you want to check the cost variance to see where your project stands.

 Actual cost (AC) = $3,300